pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

 - Owner TiDB: The TiDB where the DDL owner in the cluster is located.

 Specific upgrade process:
 1. New TiDB: Check whether the old TiDB version is greater than or equal to v7.1, if not, then exit the whole process.
+That means the cluster upgrade process will follow legcy upgrade ways, that means User have to make sure there is no user issued DDL in running state.
 2. Notify the cluster that all TiDB enters to pause executing user DDL operations.
 Notification method:
    1. New TiDB: Set the PD path (for example: `/tidb/server/global_state` , use this path later) to the current TiDB version.
 In addition, in order to prevent multiple TiDB nodes from upgrading at the same time, it will check whether the value on the `/tidb/server/global_state` path is empty.
    2. All TiDBs：